cse110-fa21-group22/cse110-fa21-group22/admin/misc/rules.md

  #### General Responsibilities
  1. Be willing to ask for help when needed.
+ 2. Be willing to help if able.
- 2. Be respectful of other's feedback, comments, questions.
+ 3. Be respectful of other's feedback, comments, questions.
- 3. Let the team know ASAP about your schedule and whethher you can make it to meetings.
+ 4. Let the team know ASAP about your schedule and whether you can make it to meetings.
- 4. Try to follow through with what you committed to.
+ 5. Try to follow through with what you committed to.
- 5. Be an active participant/listener.
+ 6. Be an active participant/listener.
- 6. Take thorough meeting notes if assigned note taker for the meeting.
+ 7. Take thorough meeting notes if assigned note taker for the meeting.

  #### Conflict Resolution